igorski/soundcloud-iframe-analytics/README.md

 more accurately see page session duration.
 It also helps you in finding out how popular some of your tracks are ;)

+## NPM

+You can install this repository as a node module using npm:

+    npm install soundcloud-iframe-analytics --save-dev

 ## How to integrate

-First of all, embed the Analytics trcking code as provided by Google.
+Embed the Analytics tracking code as provided by Google.

-You embed the IFRAMEs according to the code provided by SoundCloud.
+Embed the IFRAMEs according to the embed code provided by SoundCloud.
 You do not need to make any changes to your markup.
 E.g. simply inject one or more instances of:

-    <iframe width="{NUMBER}" height="{NUMBER}"
+    <iframe width="100%" height="300"
             scrolling="no" frameborder="no"
             src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/playlists/{STRING_ID}&amp;color=%23ff5500&amp;auto_play=false&amp;hide_related=false&amp;show_comments=true&amp;show_user=true&amp;show_reposts=false&amp;show_teaser=true">
     </iframe>

-Include the minimized production version of the script (_./dist/swa.min.js_) and the script will automatically attach event listeners once the page has finished loading.
+Include the minimized production version of the script (_./dist/sia.min.js_) and the script will automatically attach event listeners once the page has finished loading.

 Alternatively, you can import the ES6 module from the _./src_ folder and embed the library